 In 1874 the land the building is on was registered to John Pitches and his brother Samuel Pitches.
 The other section had a store established in 1863 on it which burnt down.
 In1883 the new building was built and by now Samuel was no longer part of the business.
 Whether he had died or left we don't know.

 The business was run as a General Store and a butchery was added to the far end of the building, we believe in the 1890’s.
 In-between the two businesses there was family accommodation.
 There were also two lean-to extensions built at the rear of the building, maybe shop storage and certainly family accommodation.

 John Pitches died in 1920 in Melbourne Australia where he had come from in 1862.
 The building was left to his heirs, William, Andrew his sons, and James and Eliza Pitches.
 William and Andrew lived in Ophir and James and Eliza, his niece in Australia.
 Eliza is named as spinster of Australia!

 In 1924 the property was passed to Andrew Pitches alone.
 In 1930 it was then passed onto Martha or Lizzie, Sinnamon, spinster of Poolburn, scandalously, we have heard rumoured were in fact a couple!

 It was then passed onto George Sinnamon in 1955 and to Allan Sinnamon in 1956.
 During the 1920s it stopped operating as a General Store.
 The Sinnamon men were all farmers in Poolburn over the hill from Ophir.
-There was a fire started in the coal range in the kitchen sometime in the 1950’s and burnt out the extension and the roof of the main building.
+There was a fire started in the coal range in the kitchen in November 1930 and burnt out the extension and the roof of the main building.
 A smaller gabled roof replaced the former hip roof which kept the building watertight.

 In 1958 Russell Craig bought it.
 He was a bus proprietor and we presume it was he who made the changes to the front and side of the building to accommodate his bus!